RxRuqayyah/Hackbio-Internship/Full Pipeline: Reproducing Science/Reproducing Machine Learning Models for Cancer Drug Sensitivity A Study on IC50 Predictions Using GDSC1 Data.md

 The model could only explain about 46.8% of the variability in the data which is quite unpromising.
 The errors (MAE and RMSE) further depict deficiency in prediction.
 Overall, This shows better model performance and suggests reasonable predictive capability.

-**Discussion**
+## **Discussion**

-The performance expressed by the Light gbm model is slightly below average in explaining the variance in pIC50 values (46.8%) .
-Although the key molecular descriptors relevant to bioactivity were featured, the variability seen in the cross-validation informs improvements.
+The target paper arguably established multidrug ML algorithms such as neural network and random forest and had better metrics.
+Their model was built on a more robust dataset and this could be the reason for difference in variability.

 Finally, the moderate MSE scores indicate the model's utility in virtual screening but highlight potential limitations due to dataset size and feature complexity.

 ## **Conclusion and Insights**

-The target paper arguably established multidrug ML algorithms such as neural network and random forest and had better metrics.
-Their model was built on a more robust dataset and this could be the reason for difference in variability.
+The performance expressed by the Light gbm model is slightly below average in explaining the variance in pIC50 values (46.8%) .
+Although the key molecular descriptors relevant to bioactivity were featured, the variability seen in the cross-validation informs improvements.

 ## **Reference**